equinor/ert/docs/rst/manual/reference/workflows/built_in.rst

 	LOAD_RESULTS 1-5, 8

-In the case of multi iteration jobs, e.g. the integrated smoother update, the LOAD_RESULTS job will load the results from iter==0.
-To control which iteration is loaded from you can use the LOAD_RESULTS_ITER job.
+In the case of multi-iteration jobs, e.g. the integrated smoother update, the :code:`LOAD_RESULTS` job will load the results from `iter==0`.
+To control which iteration is loaded from, you can use the :code:`LOAD_RESULTS_ITER` job.

 **LOAD_RESULTS_ITER**

-The LOAD_RESULTS_ITER job is similar to the LOAD_RESULTS job, but it takes an additional first argument which is the iteration number to load from.
-This should be used when manually loading results from a multi iteration workflow:
+The :code:`LOAD_RESULTS_ITER` job is similar to the :code:`LOAD_RESULTS` job, but it takes an additional first argument which specifies which iteration number to load from.
+This should be used when manually loading results from multi-iteration workflows:

 ::